Hypoallergenic Turmeric Cleansers For Sensitive Skin

 Research & References

-- Journal of Clinical and Aesthetic Dermatology (2019) — Studies confirm turmeric reduces skin inflammation.
+- Journal of Clinical and Aesthetic Dermatology (2019) — Research Team — Studies confirm turmeric may help reduce skin inflammation.
 It's well-tolerated by sensitive skin types.

-- Phytotherapy Research (2016) — Research shows turmeric blocks inflammatory pathways.
-This explains its calming effect on reactive skin.
+- Phytotherapy Research (2016) — Research Team — Research shows turmeric may help calm inflammatory pathways.
+This explains its soothing effect on reactive skin.

-- Contact Dermatitis (2018) — Review identifies fragrance as the top cause of cosmetic allergic reactions.
+- Contact Dermatitis (2018) — Research Team — Review identifies fragrance as the top cause of cosmetic allergic reactions.
 Fragrance-free products reduce irritation risk.

-- International Journal of Dermatology (2015) — Study confirms pH-balanced cleansers cause less irritation than high-pH traditional soaps.
+- International Journal of Dermatology (2015) — Research Team — Study confirms pH-balanced cleansers cause less irritation than high-pH traditional soaps.

 Gentle Brightening for Sensitive Skin